ribasco/ucgdisplay/README.md

 ### Limitations

 ---
 * Only works for Raspberry Pi at the moment.
-I will add support for other SBCs as soon as I am able to obtain these devices.
+I will add support for other SBCs as soon as I am able to obtain them.
 * The adapters for character lcd driver Mcp23008LcdAdapter and Pcf8574TLcdAdapter are not yet implemented.

 ### Contribution guidelines